peteroupc/peteroupc.github.io/morealg.md

 Another interesting class of machines (called _pushdown generators_ here) are similar to pushdown automata, with the following exceptions:

 1. Each transition rule can also, optionally, output a base-_N_ digit in its right-hand side.
 An example is: (_state_, _flip_, _sy_) &rarr; (_digit_, _state2_, {_sy2_}).
-2. The machine terminates with probability 0 (it eventually goes into an infinite loop).
+2. The machine must output infinitely many digits if allowed to run forever.
 3. Rules that would pop the last symbol from the stack are not allowed.

-The "output" of the machine is now endless, namely a real number _X_ in the interval [0, 1], in the form of the base-_N_ digit expansion `0.dddddd...`, where `dddddd...` are the digits produced by the machine from left to right.
+The "output" of the machine is now a real number _X_ in the interval [0, 1], in the form of the base-_N_ digit expansion `0.dddddd...`, where `dddddd...` are the digits produced by the machine from left to right.
 In the rest of this section:

 - `CDF(z)` is the cumulative distribution function of _X_, or the probability that _X_ is _z_ or less.
 - `PDF(z)` is the probability density function of _X_, or the "slope" function of `CDF(z)`, or the relative probability of choosing a number "close" to _z_ at random.